Greg Scheer has composed hundreds of pieces, songs, and arrangements in a dizzying variety of styles. Here are a few:

 Greg is well-known for his sacred music, with congregational songs in numerous hymnals, dozens of choral anthems available from traditional and online publishers, settings of 75 Psalms, a hundred global song translations/editions, and arrangements for choir, orchestra, piano, and jazz ensemble.
 Many of these can be downloaded here by clicking on the “Music Catalog” tab.

 Greg has composed for just about every ensemble: symphony orchestra, string quartet, brass quintet, choir, piano, cello septet, organ, and electronic compositions.
 He has received commissions from Baylor University, The Chagall String Quartet, the Calvin Community Symphony, and many others.

 Greg has written pop, rock, jazz, folk, and punk for years.
 Currently, he leads the St. Sinner Orchestra, described as “a grand fusion of classical and rock music” and “Eleanor Rigby’s favorite band.”
-You can listen to St. Sinner’s album So Far from Home online.
-Also online is his 2013 solo album Half the Man.
+You can visit St. Sinner’s website to learn more and listen to our music.
+Also online is Greg’s 2013 solo album Half the Man.

 The Musical Diary of Greg Scheer

 Greg’s music blog is where he posts all his latest musical creations: demos of news songs, live recordings, experiments, outtakes–anything he’s working on at the moment.
 Posts often include lyrics and the story behind the music.
 If you want to be the first to hear it, you need to subscribe to the Musical Diary of Greg Scheer.